 The human brain contains neurons, or brain cells, that use electrical signals to communicate with each other.

-During a seizure, a person has an abnormal surge of electrical activity in their brain.
-People can experience physical symptoms before, during, and after the seizure.
-A seizure is temporary.
+During a seizure, which is temporary, a person experiences an atypical surge of electrical activity in their brain.
+People can experience physical symptoms before, during, and after a seizure.

-However, if the focal seizure becomes a generalized seizure, they may begin to experience convulsions on both sides of the body.
+However, if the focal seizure becomes a generalized seizure, they may begin to experience convulsions on both sides.

 - muscle contractions

-People who remember having a seizure often describe an aura at the beginning of the seizure.
+People who remember having a seizure often describe an aura at its onset.

-An aura is when a person has a confusing feeling or perceives a light or smell, just before a seizure begins.
-The aura is the start of the abnormal electrical activity of the seizure in the brain.
+An aura is a confusing feeling or the perception of an unexpected light or smell just before a seizure begins.
+Therefore, auras usually indicate the start of atypical electrical activity in the brain prior to a seizure.

-Following the aura, the individual may then have odd sensations, changes in motor abilities, or visual disturbances, usually on just one side of the body.
+Following the aura, the individual may have odd sensations, changes in their motor abilities, or visual disturbances, usually on one side of their body.

-Bystanders may notice different symptoms, such as staring, rapid eye blinking, or body-stiffening, followed by confusion and tiredness after the event.
+However, bystanders may notice different symptoms in these individuals, such as staring, rapid eye blinking, or body stiffening, followed by confusion and tiredness after the event.

 Seizures can have many different causes and triggers, some of which doctors still do not know.